-The PRG provides key information from an operational, educational, change and logistics perspective into the planning, through the design and construction phases of the project.
+The PRG provides key information from an operational, educational, change and logistics perspective into the planning, through the design phase of the project.
+The PRG will end after the completion of the project design.

 The PRG will receive project briefings and key progress updates on project progress to support its responsibilities in assisting to communicate updates to school staff, parents and stakeholders in the wider local community.